rtrelease/Jetson-Symbolics-Neuromorphics/NS-SOTA-2021.md

 ![image](https://user-images.githubusercontent.com/71346897/187091386-6ad07ff7-f5f2-41d8-9c0c-b53b2735e622.jpeg)

-To show the Gedanken question, can a Turing machine vision system study its own pro...
+To pose a Gedanken question, can a Turing machine vision system study its own pro...

 *To be continued*